Puksrevolution/milestone-project-2/README.md

 - This small app has the potential to be expanded with **additional features**:
   - A visual count down form 3 till 1 before the game beginns
   - A Leaderboard in classic arcade game style with a list of the top 10 people highscore, which played the game.
-    - The user get at the end the score and gets the possibility to add their name to the leaderboard. ​
+    - The user get at the end the score and gets the possibility to add their name to the leaderboard.
+  - Different levels with more speed, two or three balls at the same time, a ball which will move randomly in all directions etc.

 [Back to contents](#contents)